awsdocs/aws-cli-user-guide/doc_source/cli-configure-role.md

 $ aws s3 ls --profile marketingadmin
 ```

-To use the role for several calls, you can set the `AWS_PROFILE` environment variable for the current session from the command line\.
+To use the role for several calls, you can set the `AWS_DEFAULT_PROFILE` environment variable for the current session from the command line\.
 While that environment variable is defined, you don't have to specify the `--profile` option on each command\.

 **Linux, macOS, or Unix**

 ```
-$ export AWS_PROFILE=marketingadmin
+$ export AWS_DEFAULT_PROFILE=marketingadmin
 ```

 **Windows**

 ```
-C:\> set AWS_PROFILE=marketingadmin
+C:\> set AWS_DEFAULT_PROFILE=marketingadmin
 ```

 For more information on configuring IAM users and roles, see [Users and Groups](https://docs.aws.amazon.com/IAM/latest/UserGuide/Using_WorkingWithGroupsAndUsers.html) and [Roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/roles-toplevel.html) in the *IAM User Guide*\.